ttaubert/octoblog/source/_posts/2017-01-17-equivalence-proofs-with-saw.markdown

 ## Proving equivalence

 Make sure you have `saw` and `z3` in your `$PATH`.
-Run SAW and pass it the file we created in the previous section --- it will run the script and automatically prove our theorem.
+Run SAW and pass it the file we created in the previous section --- it will execute the script and automatically prove our theorem.

 {% codeblock lang:text %}
 $ saw add.saw